Chiefs can clinch AFC West crown with win over Texans - NewsBreak

 KEY MATCHUP: Kansas City QB Patrick Mahomes vs. Houston’s pass defense.
 Mahomes leads the NFL with 4,160 yards passing and 33 touchdowns.
 The Texans have been decent against the pass and are allowing just 214.4 yards passing a game and intercepted Dak Prescott twice last week.

 INJURIES: Chiefs WR Kadarius Toney (hamstring) could be back after missing most of the past four games.
 WR Mecole Hardman (abdominal) was activated from injured reserve this week but is unlikely to play. ...
-Texans RB Dameon Pierce could miss Sunday’s game after injuring an ankle last week. ...
-CB Derek Stingley is likely to miss his fifth straight game with a hamstring injury. ...
-WR Brandin Cooks has missed the past two games with a calf injury and is questionable to play this week.
+Texans RB Dameon Pierce (ankle) and CB Derek Stingley (hamstring) are out after being placed on the injured list Saturday. ...
+WR Brandin Cooks has missed the past two games with a calf injury and won’t play Sunday.

 SERIES NOTES: Kansas City has won two in a row in this series, including rallying from a 24-point deficit for a 51-31 victory in the AFC divisional playoff round in the 2019 season. ...
 Houston’s previous win in the series came with a 31-24 triumph on Oct.
 13, 2019. ...
 The first time these teams met in the playoffs, Kansas City got a 30-0 win in the wild-card round in the 2015 season. ...
 The first-ever meeting between these teams was a 42-14 win by the Chiefs in Houston’s second season in 2003.